odpi/egeria-k8s-operator/DEVELOP.md

 * The initial implementation uses a single [kind](https://book.kubebuilder.io/cronjob-tutorial/gvks.html) called 'EgeriaPlatform' - think of this as the k8s resource type we are dealing with
 * The operator manages the Egeria Platform.
 Servers are defined in regular Egeria config documents
 * Operational server API calls (ie like deleting a server instance) should not be used
-* Egeria servers must be configured with a remote metadata store such as crux
+* Egeria servers must be configured with a remote metadata store such as xtdb (crux)

 # Bugs